-The Americans with Disabilities Act (ADA) was amended by the ADA Amendments Act of 2008 (ADA Amendments Act) to clarify the meaning and interpretation of the definition of ""disability"."
-The ADA Amendments Act was signed on September 25, 2008, and took effect on January 1, 2009.
+The ADA Amendments Act of 2008 (ADA Amendments Act) amended the Americans with Disabilities Act (ADA).
+The ADA Amendments Act was signed into law on September 25, 2008, and took effect on January 1, 2009.

 The revisions to the Department's title II and title III regulations are based on the broad purposes and specific requirements of the ADA Amendments Act.
 Consistent with the ADA Amendments Act, the regulations establish the following:

-No. As was the case before the passage of the ADA Amendments Act, the individual still has to show that he or she has been subjected to an action prohibited under the ADA because of the actual or perceived physical or mental impairment.
+No. As was the case before the passage of the ADA Amendments Act, the individual still has to show that he or she has been subjected to an action prohibited under the ADA because of the disability.

 Yes.
 The Final Rule includes extensive guidance on the application of the ADA Amendments Act to titles II and III of the ADA.
-The guidance, which includes a section-by-section analysis, is found in a new Appendix C to the title II regulation and is incorporated by reference into a new Appendix E to the title III regulation.
+The guidance, which includes a section-by-section analysis, is found in Appendix C to the title II regulation and is incorporated by reference into Appendix E to the title III regulation.

 A copy of the Final Regulatory Assessment is available on the Department's website at: www.ada.gov.